Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

     accountPassword: 'password'
 ```

-Please set the `aws`, `azure` and `cluster` keys are as per the [Provisioning](#provisioning-with-helm-charts) step.
-`quorumFlags.removeGenesisOnDelete: true` tells the chart to delete the genesis file when the chart is deleted.
+Please set the `aws`, `azure` and `cluster` keys are as per the [Provisioning](#provisioning-with-helm-charts) step. `quorumFlags.removeGenesisOnDelete: true` tells the chart to delete the genesis file when the chart is deleted.
 If you may wish to retain the genesis on deletion, please set that value to `false`.

-The last config item is `rawGenesisConfig` which has details of the chain you are creating, please edit any of the
-parameters in there to match your requirements.
-To set the number of initial valiators set the
-`rawGenesisConfig.blockchain.nodes` to the number that you'd like.
-We recommend using the Byzantine formula of `N=3F+1`
-when setting the number of validators.
+The last config item is `rawGenesisConfig` which has details of the chain you are creating, please edit any of the parameters in there to match your requirements.
+To set the number of initial validators set the `rawGenesisConfig.blockchain.nodes` to the number that you'd like.
+We recommend using the Byzantine formula of `N=3F+1` when setting the number of validators.

-One more thing to note is that when `cluster.cloudNativeServices: true` is set, the genesis job will
-not add the [Quickstart](../quorum-dev-quickstart/index.md) test accounts into the genesis file.
+One more thing to note is that when `cluster.cloudNativeServices: true` is set, the genesis job will not add the [Quickstart](../quickstart-index.md) test accounts into the genesis file.

 When you are ready deploy the chart with :